 Fabry disease is a multisystem disorder which results from an X-linked inborn error of metabolism.
-The disease is characterised by a deficiency in hydrolase alpha-galactosidase activity with resultant abnormal accumulation of globotriaosylceramide (Gb3) in various organ systems.
+The disease is characterised by a deficiency in hydrolase alpha-galactosidase activity with a resultant abnormal accumulation of globotriaosylceramide (Gb3) in various organ systems.
 In men, the condition is fatal within 50 years without treatment.
 Heterozygous women, in addition to being carriers, may also exhibit similar symptoms as men.

 Small vessel ischaemia is the main mechanism of central nervous system manifestations, with ischaemic strokes, especially of the posterior circulation being common.
 Multi-infarct dementia can ensue, although MRI T2 hyperintensities in the white matter of the frontal and parietal lobes can be seen in asymptomatic patients.
 MRI is used to monitor treatment response.